Supporting Survivors: Addressing the Needs of Victims of Domestic Violence and Sexual Assault

 The Intersection of Physical Health and Trauma Recovery

 The aftermath of domestic violence and sexual assault often extends beyond visible injuries, affecting survivors’ overall physical health.
 Notably, the stress and trauma associated with such experiences can disrupt hormonal balances, including testosterone levels, which play a critical role in both men’s and women’s health.
-For male survivors, low testosterone can exacerbate feelings of fatigue, depression, and decreased libido, which may compound the psychological impact of the assault.
+For male survivors, low t can exacerbate feelings of fatigue, depression, and decreased libido, which may compound the psychological impact of the assault.
 Recognizing and addressing these physiological effects, including potential hormonal imbalances, is essential in the holistic care of survivors, ensuring a comprehensive approach to healing that considers both mental and physical well-being.

 Immediate and Ongoing Medical Care